cryptopunksnotdead/punks.readymade/README.md

   "#COUNTRY"       => "Country 1",
   "#SEX +TARGETED" => [100, 100],
   "#ADM1"          => "Region 1"},
  # ...
 ]
 ```

-A custom converter is a method that gets the (normalized) header tag
+A custom header converter is a method that gets the (normalized) header tag
 passed in (e.g. `#sector +en`) as a string
 and returns a string or symbol to use for the hash key in records.